robert8138/deep-learning-deliberate-practice/concepts/work_in_progress/structure_ml_project.md

 * If you have high avoidable bias, increase the size of your model (for example, increase the size of your neural network by adding layers/neurons).
 * If you have high variance, add data to your training set.

 If you are able to increase the neural network size and increase training data without limit, it is possible to do very well on many learning problems.
-This is one of the reasons why DL works so well - many techniques allowed us to trained very deep and wide networks, and there's enough data (at least from companies like Google) for us to dramatically reduce bias and variance of learning tasks.
+This is one of the reasons why DL works so well - many techniques allowed us to trained high capacity models that are very deep and wide networks that reduces bias, and in the modern era there's enough data (at least at companies like Google) for us to dramatically reduce variance.
 In practice, increasing the size of your model will eventually cause you to run into computational problems because training very large models is slow.
 You might also exhaust your ability to acquire more training data.

 Wisdom from Andrew:

 > Different model architectures—for example, different neural network architectures will have different amounts of bias/variance for your problem.
 A lot of recent deep learning research has developed many innovative model architectures.
 So if you are using neural networks, the academic literature can be a great source of inspiration.
 There are also many great open-source implementations on github.
 But the results of trying new architectures are less predictable than the simple formula of increasing the model size and adding data.
-If you increase model size, you will run into the risk of overfitting.
-In such cases, add regularization accordingly.
+This is also Rachel Thomas' point from [here](http://www.fast.ai/2018/07/23/auto-ml-3/).

 #### Addressing Bias Problems